jonbodner/proteus/README.md

 2\.
 Why do I have to specify the parameter names with a struct tag?

 This is another limitation of go's reflection API.
 The names of parameters are not available at runtime to be inspected, and must be supplied by another way in order to be referenced in a query.
+If you do not want to use a prop struct tag, you can use positional parameters ($1, $2, etc.) instead.

+3\.
+Why do I need to use a proteus/adapter.Sql to wrap a database/sql DB or Tx from the standard library?

+Interfaces in Go can behave in surprising ways.
+Most of the time, two interfaces that have the same methods are considered to be identical.
+However, this is not always the case.
+When interfaces appear as the types in the input parameters of another interface, the determination that two interfaces are compatible depends on their name, not on their structure.

+The Proteus API in written in terms of interfaces that are defined within Proteus.
+This means that

+IMHO, this is a bug in the implementation of Go.
+There's a ticket to track this issue, https://github.com/golang/go/issues/8082 .
+If you are interested in seeing Go changed to use structual equality for interfaces in all situations, please comment on the ticket.

 ## Future Directions